genemine/REBET/README.md

 ## 5. How to cite?
 If you use this tool, please cite the following work.

-ZhaoYu Fang, Hongdong Li, QingSong Xu, BERT: a Method to Determine the Number of Cell Subpopulations, 2020, submitted
+ZhaoYu Fang, Hongdong Li, QingSong Xu, REBET: a Method to Determine the Number of Cell Subpopulations, 2020, submitted